peterkmissionready/Mission3-Task6-7/README.md

-1. Task 7- To run the local server on port 3000, type `npm start` you will be able to view the server at http://localhost:3000/risk/YOUR_SENTENCE replace YOUR_SENTENCE with any sentence you can think of- it can be any string other than whitespace or an empty string or it wont run.
+1. Task 7- To run the local server on port 3000, type `npm start` you will be able to view the server at http://localhost:3000/risk/YOUR_SENTENCE replace YOUR_SENTENCE with any sentence you can think of- it can be any string other than whitespace or an empty string or it won't run.
-If it does run, it will return a count of words from [crash, bump, collide, scratch, smash].
+If it does run, it will return a count of words from [crash, bump, collide, scratch, smash], in JSON format.
+It will return `{
+	riskRating: c
+}`
+where `c` is the count of words from an array described above.
 2. Task 6- Type `npm test` on the terminal.
 This will run tests on the current server I've implemented for Task 7.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>